CMGSK/java-aoc21/README.md

 # Advent of Code 2021 / java
-Each folder contains the input.txt file, and the .java files for each puzzle.
+Each folder contains the Instructions, the input.txt file, and the .java files for each puzzle.

-Instructions can be checked at https://adventofcode.com/2021